luana-martins/ICSME-tool/README.md

 TestRefactoringMiner builds on top of RefactoringMiner 2.3.2.
 We add the RefactoringMiner as a dependency on `pom.xml`, and we also provide the `refactoring-miner-2.3.2.jar` in the `ICSME-tool/resource/`.
 You can add the dependency in the project in two different ways.

+1. As the `pom.xml` already creates a folder to the RefactoringMiner's repository, you can just replace the jar `.m2` directory, e.g., `C:\Users\luana\.m2\repository\com\github\tsantalis\refactoring-miner\2.3.2`

-1. You can add the `jar` as an external library in your IDE.
+2. Alternatively, you can add the `jar` as an external library in your IDE.
 If you are using IntelliJ, follow the steps:

    1. Remove the dependency from `pom.xml`
    2. Right-click on the project's name